jeffthomasiii/Just-a-Thought-Blog/_posts/2025-08-28-the-level-ground-at-the-cross.md

 In the workplace, it’s who gets the promotion everyone else quietly questions.
 Even in families and friendships, favoritism creeps in through small preferences and subtle signals.

-We all know how it feels to be overlooked—and if we’re honest, we know how easy it is to overlook others.
+We all know how it feels to be overlooked, and if we’re honest, we know how easy it is to overlook others.

 That’s why the words of Scripture cut so clearly into this human struggle:
 > *“For God shows no partiality.”* (Romans 2:11)